philc/book-notes/psychology/four thousand weeks - oliver burkeman.md

 ## You are here (chap 8)

-* Future chasing mindset -- "When I finally xyz, then I can relax/become satisfied" -- is a limiting mindset which converts the present moment into mere stepping stones to the future, sapping the present of enjoyment.
+* Future chasing mindset -- "When I finally XYZ, then I can relax/become satisfied" -- is a limiting mindset which converts the present moment into mere stepping stones to the future, sapping the present of enjoyment.
 * "[People are] like donkeys running after carrots that are hanging in front of their faces from